AndrewJByrne/Excel-Add-in-Markdown-TableMaker/README.md

 ### Visual Studio version
 1. Copy the project to a local folder and open the Excel-Add-in-Markdown-TableMaker.sln in Visual Studio.

+    > Make sure the project **Excel-Add-in-Markdown-TableMaker** is set as the startup project in the solution.
+To run the add-in in the Excel desktop client, set the **Start Action** to *Office Desktop Client*

 2. Press *F5* to build and deploy the sample add-in.
 Excel launches with a empty worksheet and a new command group is added to the ribbon.

   ![](https://github.com/AndrewJByrne/Excel-Add-in-Markdown-TableMaker/blob/master/readme-images/launch.PNG)